“You can best believe that he’s a macho man”

 If you need a recipe for nachos, you may have problems getting dressed in the morning.
 The general outline is:

-- Put chips of your choice in dish/on a tray
+- Put chips of your choice in a dish, tray, or skillet

-- Put chili, roast veg or some sort of meat over chips
+- Put chili, vegetables, and/or some sort of meat over chips

 - Put cheese over Step 2